Diary of a Wimpy Kid: The Long Haul

-Diary of a Wimpy Kid: The Long Haul is a children's novel written by Jeff Kinney and is the ninth book in the Diary of a Wimpy Kid series.
+Diary of a Wimpy Kid: The Long Haul is the ninth book in the Diary of a Wimpy Kid series by Jeff Kinney.
 On April 28, 2014, Kinney announced the book's name and the color of its cover.
-The book was released on November 4, 2014, in the USA.
+The book was released on November 4, 2014.
 It received generally positive reviews from critics.

-Plot
+Story

-As Greg Heffley's summer vacation starts, his mother announces that the family will be going on a surprise road trip.
-As they pack their suitcases for the trip, Greg's father brings his old boat, towing it behind the van as so to fit luggage.
+As Greg Heffley's summer vacation starts, his mother announces that the family will go on a surprise road trip.
+As they pack their suitcases for the trip, Greg's father brings his old boat, towing it behind the van to fit luggage.

-After a day of driving, including some road trip games and a Spanish lesson, the Heffleys stop at a run-down motel.
+After a day of driving, including road trip games and a Spanish lesson, the Heffleys stop at a run-down motel.
 Greg and his brother Rodrick visit the hot tub, which is already in use by another family.
-Later on, Greg's sleep is disturbed by a group of kids riding on a cleaning cart, whom he recognizes from the hot tub.
+Later on, Greg's sleep is disturbed by the kids from the hot tub riding on a cleaning cart.
 He yells at them, is intimidated by their father, and then quickly returns to his room.
 The next day, the Heffleys visit a county fair.
 While driving, Greg notices the family from the motel in a purple van and nicknames them "the Beardos" after their father's notable beard.
-At the fair, Greg's little brother, Manny, wins a live baby pig in a contest.
+Greg's little brother, Manny, wins a live baby pig in a contest at the fair.
 The pig stays in the back of the van with Greg.

 At a hotel the next night, the pig eats and drinks food from the minibar in Greg and Rodrick's room, costing them money.
 Greg's father has to take a business call during the drive and needs everyone to be silent.
 After a chain of disastrous events, including the pig biting Greg's finger, Greg's parents willingly donate it to a petting zoo, which upsets Manny.
-After Greg is taken to a veterinarian for treatment for the pig bite, the family stops at another hotel much more decent than the first.
+After Greg is taken to a veterinarian for treatment for the pig bite, the family stops at another hotel that is much more decent than the first.

 In the morning, Greg's mother takes the family to the beach for the day.
 As Rodrick drives the van on the bridge, Greg feeds a seagull one of his snacks, causing a flock of them to fly into the car.
-Panicking, Rodrick accidentally presses the gas pedal and ends up hitting the car in front of them.
-They learn from a mechanic that their minivan will take hours to fix, and go to a nearby water park to spend time.
+Panicking, Rodrick accidentally presses the gas pedal and hits the car in front of them.
+They learn from a mechanic that their minivan will take hours to fix and go to a nearby water park to spend time.